hansfss/hansfss/README.md

 - 👋 Hi, I’m @hansfss
-- 👀 I’m interested in...
+- 👀 I’m interested in... uhhh
-- 🌱 I’m currently learning... a bunch of different crap
+- 🌱 I’m currently learning... ummm
-- 💞️ I’m looking to collaborate on... ummm...
+- 💞️ I’m looking to collaborate on... hmmm
 - 📫 How to reach me ... folkesson.hans@gmail.com

 <!---